 Stress Test.
 Transformations can be taxing, when you attempt to use an alternate form (transformation maneuver) you will need to take a stress test, if successful you will transform.
 If you fail, you will not transform and cannot attempt to use the alternate form for the remainder of your turn.
 Additional, when you reach a health threshold you will need to take a stress test.
 If successful you maintain the alternate form, if you fail you will suffer stress exhaustion.

 The test represents the sustain cost and the toll a transformation takes on your body.
 Making the test takes no time in-game and is rolled when you use the transformation maneuver and when you reach a health threshold.
 Some forms do not have a listed stress test TN, these don’t require you to roll a test.

-To make a stress test, roll a d10 and add your power level.
+To make a stress test, roll a d10 add your power level and one-half (1/2) your unmodified Personality modifier.
 Do NOT add additional dice from tier of power.
 Stress test cannot be modified by combat conditions.
-(See Attacking & Conditions)
+(See – Attacking & Conditions)

 Stress exhaustion.
-If you pass a stress test, you maintain your form for another round.
-If the test is failed, you will immediately lose the form’s benefits and return to your normal state.
-When you return to your normal state reduce your current ki points by half (1/2), to a minimum of ten (10) and restore your capacity rate to its normal value.
+If you pass a stress test, you maintain your form.
+If the test is failed, you will immediately return to your normal state and lose the form’s benefits.
+When you return to your normal state reduce your current ki points by half (1/2), to a minimum of ten (10), then return your capacity rate and your maximum ki pool to their normal values.
 You also cannot use another transformation for three (3) rounds.

-If at any point you reach zero (0) life points, become unconscious, get reduced to zero (0) ki points, count as defeated, or if you end a transformation willingly, you will suffer from stress exhaustion and return to your normal state.
+Returning to Normal.
+While using any type of Transformation, other than Manifested Powers, If at any point you reach zero (0) life points, become unconscious, get reduced to zero (0) ki points, count as defeated you will return to your normal state.